wp-plugins/widget-wrangler/README.txt

 = What does it mean to Copy/Clone a widget? =

 When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled.
-A copied widget will contain the original widget instance form for the WP widget.
+A copied widget will contain the original widget form for the WP widget.

 == Screenshots ==